 Is there such a thing as an ‘average day’ for you?

 I don’t really think many people in business development have an ‘average day’ but I guess the most important thing in my life (work-wise) is my email account!
 I work very much on an email to email basis and depending on the situation I am working on opportunities that our sales team need or opportunities that our paper supplier want to work with us on.
 It’s the variety and the irregularity of each day makes it more exciting in some ways.

 How does NY compare with your home town in Scotland?

 Well, I would have to say there are absolutely no similarities!
 I was brought up on a small farm in rural Scotland.
 Growing up, my sister and I used to try to catch lambs or make tree swings for fun.

 Manhattan has some of the tallest buildings I have ever seen and there are more people in one square mile in Manhattan, that in the entire town I grew up in!
 Honestly, I think it’s the contrast that makes me love New York so much, I have the best of both worlds.

-What’s your favourite way to spend a day off in NYC?
+What’s your favorite way to spend a day off in NYC?